 The first step in object oriented image analysis is the segmentation into object primitives using a bottom up region merging algorithm.
 Three different object levels are generated for the forest change detection approach using different thresholds for object merging based on multitemporal data from 1989 and 2000.
-The class hierarchy that is created is based on the primary segmentation levels.
-A change and no-change parent class is created using a simple standardized change ratio (Coppin and Bauer, 1994) of the red Landsat band.
-Clouds, cloud shadows and water objects are classified with the Brightness calculated for Landsat ETM and TM5.
-These classes are grouped together to form one class and are excluded from the change detection classification process.
+The class hierarchy that is created (Figure 2) is based on parent classes that link to the primary segmentation levels.
+A change and nochange parent class is created using a standardized change ratio (Coppin and Bauer, 1994) of the red Landsat band.
+Clouds, cloud shadows and water objects are classified with the brightness calculated for Landsat ETM+ and TM5.
+These classes are grouped together to form one class and are excluded from the change detection classification process (masking).
 This is done by inheriting an inverted expression through the change - no-change parent class of the finest segmentation level.